Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Lack of boss battles

 One of the best features of the PS5 console is the clever DualSense controller from Sony.
-The new haptic feedback and adaptive triggers add an extra level of immersion to games we never knew we needed.
+Even after two years of using the PlayStation 5, it’s remarkable how much I still enjoy the features of the DualSense.
+The new haptic feedback and adaptive triggers add an extra level of immersion to games which I never knew I needed, and it’s hard to go back to a standard controller once you’ve experienced what the DualSense can provide.

-Astro’s Playroom shows off the potential of these two technologies in the most brilliant of ways and is a must-play if you’re booting up your PS5 for the first time.
+Astro’s Playroom shows off the potential of these two technologies in the most brilliant of ways, then, and it’s a must-play if you’re booting up your PS5 for the first time.
 The game uses the controller to replicate several feelings and sensations, like wading through a sandstorm, jumping into the water, firing off a Gatling gun, or scampering across metal structures.
-It’s incredibly convincing.
+I guarantee it will leave you grinning from ear to ear.

-Looking for something new to play on the PS5?
-Keep track of every new game on the way with our PS5 games 2022 to see what’s coming to PlayStation 5 in the months ahead.
-Looking for an extra controller?
-Our PS5 controller colors list ranks the very best ones (just like this PS5 games list).
-And if you still can’t decide between the PS5 Disc vs Digital console, we’re here to help you make the right call. 📞
+Keep track of every new PlayStation 5 game on the way with our upcoming PS5 games list to see what’s coming in the months ahead.
+And if you still can’t decide between the PS5 Disc vs Digital console, we’re here to help you make the right call.